 She gathered an incredibly impressive group of bloggers that I, frankly, feel quite flattered to be a part of.
 However…there was a little bit of a mishap.
 Rebecca messaged me, I enthusiastically agreed, and she said she’d email out details.

-In fact, I couldn’t even really tell the difference between this one and the traditional recipe.
+In fact, I couldn’t even really tell the difference between this one and the traditional brown butter shortbread recipe.
 The combination of almond flour and coconut flour creates a wonderful crisp and sandy shortbread texture.
 But, of course, the real star of this shortbread is the brown butter.
+To make the cookies, all you need is:

-A thin layer of dark chocolate is spread on top, along with a sprinkle of flaky sea salt.
+Once the gluten-free shortbread cookies are baked, you’ll spread a thin layer of dark chocolate on top, along with a sprinkle of flaky sea salt.
 These brown butter shortbread are simple, elegant, and more importantly – delicious.
 They’d be a fabulous addition to any holiday cookie platters you’re making, or to bring to a cookie exchange.
+Happy cookie baking!!

 - Lightly grease a 9½” round fluted tart pan or a 14″x5″ rectangle tart with a removable bottom.
 If you don’t have a pan with a removable bottom you could line a 8″ or 9″ square cake pan with aluminum foil, leaving an overhang of foil on two opposite sides so you can easily lift the shortbread out of the pan.